A brief history of the Louvain Learning Lab

 3. Encourage innovation and promote evaluation and sharing of innovations

-In the late 1990s UCL created the Educational Development Fund to support pilot projects in higher education.
+In the late 1990s UCLouvain created the Educational Development Fund to support pilot projects in higher education.
 Akin to the procedure for research projects, teachers were invited to submit projects and their relevance, quality and transferability were assessed by a scientific management committee.
 Funding for these projects (for equipment, development and staff) was therefore assured and, in most cases, the teachers received special guidance from the IPM.
 This helped to ensure that the insights gained were shared.

 4. Make better use of efforts in the areas of research and teaching methodology

 Until then, the work done by these teachers, who in some cases became trainers for their peers, had received little institutional recognition.
-Towards the end of the 2000s, UCL introduced a more balanced system for joint assessment of performance in research and in teaching methodology so that this could be used in decisions on teacher appointments and promotions: the Teaching Development Plan was born.
+Towards the end of the 2000s, UCLouvain introduced a more balanced system for joint assessment of performance in research and in teaching methodology so that this could be used in decisions on teacher appointments and promotions: the Teaching Development Plan was born.

 Today technology has gone digital and the IPM is now known as the Louvain Learning Lab, but efforts to improve the quality of teaching and learning are still its priority in an ever-changing world.
-In the same spirit of openness to what has now become our digital society, UCL has announced that 2017-2018 will be the year of digital worlds.
+In the same spirit of openness to what has now become our digital society, UCLouvain has announced that 2017-2018 will be the year of digital worlds.